 Enumerating targets using searches

 Searches are jobs that Ocular runs intended to enumerate targets to run pipelines over.
 Searches are the execution of a crawler.
-A search can either be scheduled to run (using a cron schedule expression) or run ad-hoc, by invoking an API endpoint.
+There exists a CronSearch as well, which is a resource that will run a Search on a cron schedule.

 Running a Search